Signs Your Humidifier Is Making You Sick with Humidifier Fever, Humidifier Lung & Others

 If you inhale white dust, you could end up with lung infections.
 White dust comprises of mineral deposits emitted by humidifiers if you put tap water in the reservoir.

 One such lung infection is Legionnaires disease.
 It is a type of pneumonia caused by legionella pneumophila, which is found in static water storage.

 Its signs include high temperature, headache, coughing, mental confusion, diarrhea and muscle aches.

 Humidifier fever/lung is one of the bacteria in illnesses.
 You can get it if you inhale vapors that have bacteria.

-So, if you don’t clean your unit, you will end up with colonized bacteria which when emitted with the mist causes fever, which is a viral lung inflammation.
+So, if you don’t clean your unit, you will end up with colonized bacteria.
+When emitted with the mist, they cause fever, which is a viral lung inflammation.

 Symptoms include fever, body aches, cough, chills, inflammation of the lung, shortness of breath and malaise.